 Forthcoming Event Programme

-The event programme for this term will be posted out to members, and can be found at the following link: TOIA_Newsletter_Michaelmas 2018
+The event programme for this term will be posted out to members, and the PDF can be found at the following link: TOIA Magazine Hilary Term 2019

 Events this term:

-We look forward to welcoming you to TOIA’s Michaelmas Term Programme.
+We look forward to welcoming you to TOIA’s Hilary Term Programme 2019.

 We look forward to welcoming you and please let others know about the rich programme of TOIA events.